SpaceWire: Physical layer

 SpaceWire and IEEE 1355 DS-DE allows for a wider set of speeds for data transmission, and some new features for automatic failover.
-The fail-over features let data find alternate routes, so a spacecraft can have multiple data buses, and be made fault-tolerant.
+The failover features let data find alternate routes, so a spacecraft can have multiple data busses, and be made fault-tolerant.
 SpaceWire also allows the propagation of time interrupts over SpaceWire links, eliminating the need for separate time discretes.

 Link layer

 Each transferred character starts with a parity bit and a data-control flag bit.
 If data-control flag is a 0-bit, an 8-bit LSB character follows.
 Otherwise one of the control codes, including end of packet (EOP).

 Network layer

 The network data frames look as follows: